Medical Transition: Setting Realistic Expectations for Your Journey

 • Align your body more closely with your identity

-• Reduce feelings of dysphoria related to certain body parts
+• Reduce dysphoria related to specific body parts

 • Increase confidence and comfort in social situations

-• Provide a foundation for living more authentically
+• Provide a stronger foundation for living authentically

-These changes are real and meaningful.
-They can be transformative in how you feel internally and how you present externally.
-Many people describe a deep sense of relief and validation during and after medical transition.
+These changes are meaningful.
+Many people describe deep relief, increased congruence, and renewed energy during and after medical transition.

 What Medical Transition Does Not Do